-Cross the river by feeling for stones [attributed to Deng Xiaoping]
+Cross the river by feeling for stones [Deng Xiaoping]

 Accepting trial and error means accepting error.

 Darwin, a meticulous observer...

 The art of success is to fail productively.

 Complexity is a problem only in tightly coupled systems.